Common Misconceptions about Receiving a DUI Citation

 Interviewer: What are the top misconceptions people have about DUI and the process when they come see you?

-It Is NOT a Guarantee That You Will Be Offered the Diversion Program
+It Is NOT a Guarantee That You Will Be Eligible for the Diversion Program

 Paul: One of the worst misconceptions for people facing a first offense DUI, is that it doesn’t matter if you have a lawyer because you’re going to be offered diversion anyway.
-If there are any aggravating factors in your case, such as if you have a child in the car with you or if you refuse the breath test, this could cause the prosecutor by choice to deny an application for diversion.
+If there are any aggravating factors in your case, such as if you have a child in the car with you or if you refuse the breath test, this could either trigger statutory ineligibility for Diversion – or it could cause the prosecutor to deny an application for diversion.

 Other aggravating factors – such as personal injury resulting from an accident – will result in statutory ineligibility for diversion.
 Most importantly, Diversion is not a ‘gift’ or a ‘cakewalk.’
 A driver who signs a diversion contract without assistance of counsel may be agreeing to a burdensome 12-month term of diversion in a case that might have been dismissed or they could have won if an experienced DUI defense lawyer had represented them.